Better Off Alone

-"Better Off Alone" is a song by Alice Deejay, the trance music project of Dutch producer DJ Jurgen in collaboration with Wessel van Diepen, Dennis van den Driesschen, Sebastiaan Molijn and Eelke Kalberg (Pronti & Kalmani).
+"Better Off Alone" is a song by Alice Deejay, the Eurodance project of Dutch producer DJ Jurgen in collaboration with Wessel van Diepen, Dennis van den Driesschen, Sebastiaan Molijn and Eelke Kalberg (Pronti & Kalmani).
 In 1997, the song was released as an instrumental by DJ Jurgen on Violent Records.
 Later releases of the track included vocals by Judith Pronk, who would later become an important part of the Alice Deejay project.
 The song was included on the project's debut album, Who Needs Guitars Anyway?
 (2000).
-The song is known for playing a key role in the development of the commercial trance sound, and has since been considered an electronic/trance music classic.
+In 2023 and 2025, Billboard magazine featured "Better Off Alone" on their lists of the "Best Pop Songs of All Time" and "Best Dance Songs of All Time".

 Production

-The song was initially an instrumental track composed in 1997 by Jürgen "DJ Jurgen" Rijkers, Sebastiaan "Pronti" Moljin, and Eelke "Kalmani" Kahlberg at the Violent Studios 4045 complex in Hilversum, Netherlands.
+The song was initially an instrumental track composed in 1997 by Jürgen "DJ Jurgen" Rijkers, Sebastiaan "Pronti" Molijn, and Eelke "Kalmani" Kalberg at the Violent Studios 4045 complex in Hilversum, Netherlands.
 Violent Music and Violent Studios owners Dennis "Danski" Van Der Driesschen and Wessel "Delmundo" van Diepen had previously offered studio space for Pronti and Kalmani next to their 4045 complex.
 Before the production of "Better Off Alone", Pronti and Kalmani had worked on composing music for the label's other project the Vengaboys.

-In post-production of the instrumental, Sebastiaan Molijn stated he invented the lyric "Do you think you're better off alone?" after his romantic partner had left him.
+In post-production of the instrumental, Sebastiaan Molijn was in an emotionally disconsolate state due to his romantic partner recently leaving him, which is how the line "Do you think you're better off alone?" came to him.
 Molijn stated that "I started humming the vocal melody while the track was playing and we decided to add vocals.
 It made the emotion of the song as real as it gets."
-Judith Pronk later served as singer for the Alice Deejay compositions of the song.
+Judith Pronk later provided the vocals for the Alice Deejay compositions of the song.
 Pronti and Kalmani's official biography once stated that DJ Jurgen, "wanted to stay the underground DJ that he was, so the group Alice Deejay was formed."
-In 1999, the "Radio Edit" was produced.
+In 1999, the "Radio Edit" of the track was produced.

-Later in 1999, Sebastiaan Moljin and Eelke Kahlberg produced several remixes of the song which included the "Vocal Clubmix", "Pronti & Kalmani Vocal Remix", and the "Pronti & Kalmani Club Dub".
+Later in 1999, Sebastiaan Molijn and Eelke Kalberg produced several remixes of the song which included the "Vocal Clubmix", "Pronti & Kalmani Vocal Remix", and the "Pronti & Kalmani Club Dub".